Abban-Fahim/notes/src/content/studies/Maths/Signals & Systems/Continuous-time signals.md

 $$x(t+T_{0})=x(t)$$

 where $T_{0}\ne{0}$ and is a specific value known as period of the signal, and relates to the inverse of frequency.
-For a multi-tonal signal, the ratio of the two signal's frequencies must be a rational number for the summation to also be preiodic, given as
+For a ztonal signal, the ratio of the two signal's frequencies must be a rational number for the summation to also be preiodic, given as

 $$x(t)=\cos(2\pi{f_{1}}t)+\cos(2\pi{f_{2}}t)$$
 $$x(t)\;\text{is periodic only if}\;\frac{f_{1}}{f_{2}}\in\mathbb{Z}$$